How to Use Help Desk Priority Levels to Prioritize Support Tickets

 SLAs are another great tool to complement help desk priority levels.
 They are a clear indicator of the estimated time lapse to ticket resolution and thus provide an extra sense of urgency (or calmness) to issues.

 As a best practice, each priority level should have its own resolution timeframe.
-If that’s the case, InvGate Service Desk can automatically apply the corresponding SLA to the tickets that fall into them, contributing to timely resolution, visibility, and improved customer satisfaction.
+If that’s the case, InvGate Service Management can automatically apply the corresponding SLA to the tickets that fall into them, contributing to timely resolution, visibility, and improved customer satisfaction.

 4. Give agents visibility over their work prioritization

-Example of the Ticket Management view on InvGate Service Desk.
+Example of the Ticket Management view on InvGate Service Management.

 What good does prioritization do if your agents cannot see all their assigned tickets at once?